bath products cosmetic safety assessment report - 16 variations

 Do you do a package for creams?
 Or any other product not mentioned on your website?
 Yes we can assess pretty much anything apart from Tattoo balms, or any products which look like food such as donut soaps, cupcake bath bombs etc. Also we can't assess anything too 'medicinal' such as muscle balm, eczema balm etc. You can make a general body balm in this instance but not one specifically designed to 'cure' any ailment.

 Will I get help with the other legalities of selling cosmetic products, i.e. my PIF, the CPNP (portal), labelling guidance?
-Yes.
-Once you have purchased an assessment you can request info sheets from us which we can send you for free.
+Yes, once you have purchased an assessment you can request info sheets from us which we can send you for free.
+However, we cannot offer any more guidance thereafter, and it is your responsibility to make sure you are fully compliant (as per the help sheets), not ours.

 I want to know how much of an ingredient is permitted / what I can and can't use in my recipes before I buy.
+Please click here to download a permitted ingredients list for soaps.
 If in any doubt we can always check your recipes with our assessor before you buy, but buying the assessment does not mean you can't change your recipes afterwards (see below).
 Plus, buying first ensures your assessment is dealt with much more quickly as it can go straight in the queue after the checking process is completed.
-Generally speaking, fragrance / essential oils can be used up to 2% or sometimes even 3% in bath products, if the IFRA allows.

 Will I fail the assessment?
 We check over all recipes with our assessor Scott Grainger first, and if there are any problems, we simply advise you of the changes that should be made so you can re-submit.
 This part of the process is entirely free.